How to Create an Event Brochure?

-An event brochure is a printed and folded marketing material that professional planners use to announce upcoming events to the public.
+An event brochure is printed and folded advertising material that professional planners use to announce upcoming events to the public.
 At the same time, this brochure can also help them promote their business and the services that they can offer in terms of event planning.

 Whether you're putting together a summer event, an educational event, or a business-related event such as a conference, we've got a list of useful instructions below that you can refer to.
 These instructions will teach you step-by-step how to create brochures that are guaranteed to attract audiences and compel them to take action.

 1. Identify who your target audience is